What’s an epidural? How does an epidural work?

 While the anesthesiologist is opening a sterile table and some medications that he needs for the procedure, I’ll have dad (or whomever your support person is) come around and sit in front of you on a chair.

 - After this is dry, he places a drape on your back, and gives you some numbing medication in the area of your back where he will place the epidural catheter.
 This is the worst part.

-The numbing medication stings, and you may have heard people describe it like a bee sting in your back.
+- The numbing medication stings, and you may have heard people describe it like a bee sting in your back.

-The medication takes about a minute to numb your back, and once you are numb, this is when the anesthesiologist will use a different needle to attempt to find a teeny tiny space in your back where he can deliver the medication.
+- Once you are numb, this is when the anesthesiologist will use a different needle to attempt to find a teeny tiny space in your back where he can deliver the medication.
 This second needle should just feel like pressure.

-It can take some time for him to find just the right space, and the most important thing you should focus on is staying still and breathing through any contractions that you have during this part.
+- It can take some time for him to find just the right space, and the most important thing you should focus on is staying still and breathing through any contractions that you have during this part.

 - Trust me, we both know YOU ARE DYING FROM THOSE CONTRACTIONS and I promise he is working as quickly as he can.

-Once he has found the right spot, he takes the needle out of your back.
+- Once he has found the right spot, he takes the needle out of your back.
 Then he slides a flexible catheter into your back that will stay there until after delivery.

 - Once he is certain it’s in the right place, he places a huge piece of tape on your back and gives the medication that will eventually start numbing your legs and make the contractions go away.

 From this point on, your contractions should start to become a little less intense, and feel a bit shorter, eventually going away all together.
 It takes approximately 15-20 minutes for this medication to fully set in, and for you to be pain-free.